 Glossing Conventions

 This page lists and defines the abbreviations used in the interlinear glosses.
-We follow the Leipzig Glossing Rules.
-Some notes on transcription conventions follow
+We follow the Leipzig Glossing Rules where possible.
+Some notes on transcription conventions follow the gloss list.

 Abbreviations